intel/nauta/docs/user-guide/actions/getting_started.md

     job_name = tf_config_json.get('task', {}).get('type')
     task_index = tf_config_json.get('task', {}).get('index')
-    # final node identificator `node_id = '-'.join(job_name,task_index)`
+    # final node identificator `node_id = '-'.join(job_name,task_index)
     ```

 ### Method 2

 Only one node should store metrics.
-Deciding which node should store metrics can be done in the following ways:
+Use the following to decide which node should store metrics:

 * For `horovod` multinode training jobs, the horovod python library provides the `rank()` function that returns a number
-of a current worker. _Master_ is marked with the number 0, so only a pod with this number should store logs.
+of a current worker. _Master_ is marked with the number `0`, so only a pod with this number should store logs.

 * For `tfjob` multinode training jobs, as there is _no_ dedicated master node.
 Therefore, a user should choose which worker should be responsible for storing metrics.
 The identificator of a current worker can be obtained, as described in _[Method 1](#method-1)_.
 Furthermore, a user should choose an identificator and store the logs, but only from a node that has this chosen ID.